brisberg/Tusk-smod/README.md

-# Mammoth-smod
+# Tusk-smod
 Ship for for Starsector.
 Adds a Pirate themed capital ship built from a destroyed space station.

-Some alternative names: Chimera, Revenant, Behemoth, Ironclad, Rustclad
+Some alternative names: Chimera, Revenant, Behemoth, Ironclad, Rustclad, Mammoth

 ### Notes